rafamarrara/CTFs/HTB/Legacy/README.md

 ### Manually

 There are many scripts around to exploit MS17-010.
-However many of them are old and only run on python2.7.
-After some search I found the folloowing repositorie with an adaptation for python3.
+However, most of them only run on python2.7.
+After some search, I found the following GitHub repo with an adaptation for python3.

 [Python3 MS17-010](https://github.com/3ndG4me/AutoBlue-MS17-010)

-Basicaly we need 2 files of the repo:
+Basically we need 2 files from the repo:
 - mysmb.py
 - zzz_exploit.py